 No reconciliation and disharmony breed a caustic union.

 Disagreements are synonymous with contrast, and a dyad is composed of a biologically and cognitively contrasting pair, by natural design.
-Agreeing on everything is definitionally a dislocation when two elements have been engineered to be different.
+Agreeing on everything is a chimerical fiction when two elements have been engineered to process information and morality differently.

 When expressions are shared earnestly and mutually respected, you have two components who exist distinctively, and their disputes don’t decrement the whole, creating something greater than the sum of its parts.